DarioCattelan/DarioCattelan.github.io/content/Lore/Religions/The Ordning.md

 The Ordning is categorized in hierarchical divisions called "Links".
 The Links are as follows:

 1. [[The Fundamentals]]
-2. The Celestials, including perpetuals, divine aspects, and [[The Heralds]]
+2. The Celestials, including perpetuals, divine aspects, and [[Heralds]]
 3. Axiomatic mortals
+4. Spirits
-4. Non-axiomatic mortals
+5. Non-axiomatic mortals
-5. Animals
+6. Animals
-6. Plants
+7. Plants
-7. Minerals
+8. Minerals

 ### The Fundamentals
 The Gods which shaped the world.
 Prior to [[Mothers' Heresy]], the Mother was chief